LibertyEngineeringMovement/OpenConstantPressurePump/README.md

 This is my version of a CPAP, which is based on a squirrel cage fan, like what is in your bathroom exhaust fan.

 Keep it cheap, keep it free (as in free of restrictions).

+Models ready for printing can be found at http://www.thingiverse.com/thing:186591